workflowhub-eu/about/Workflow-RO-Crate/index.md

 * `notspecified` - [No license - no permission to use unless the owner grants a licence](https://choosealicense.com/no-permission/)

 ### ro-crate-metadata.jsonld Example
-A minimal example of _Workflow RO Crate_ metadata, containing a CWL workflow, an SVG diagram of that workflow and a README file.
+A minimal example of _Workflow RO-Crate_ metadata, containing a CWL workflow, an SVG diagram of that workflow and a README file.

 ```json
 {